laravel/docs/upgrade.md

 Therefore, if you are defining your own `password.reset` route, you should ensure that it contains a `{token}` parameter in its URI.

+<a name="new-default-password-length"></a>
 #### New Default Password Length

-**Likelihood Of Impact: Low**
+**Likelihood Of Impact: High**

-The required password length when choosing or resetting a password was [changed to at least eight characters](https://github.com/laravel/framework/pull/25957).
+The required password length when choosing or resetting a password was [changed to eight characters](https://github.com/laravel/framework/pull/25957).
+You should update any validation rules or logic within your application to match this new eight character default.

+If you need to preserve the previous six character length or a different length, you may extend the `Illuminate\Auth\Passwords\PasswordBroker` class and overwrite the `validatePasswordWithDefaults` method with your custom logic.

 <a name="cache"></a>
 ### Cache